MiguelBarriosAl/rickNmorty-crawler/README.md

 # Requirements

-- Use this api [https://rickandmortyapi.com/](https://pokeapi.co/) to learn about where to find the Rick and Morty.
+- Use this api https://rickandmortyapi.com/to learn about where to find the Rick and Morty.

-- Store Pokémon (design your own schema) and some attributes:
+- Store Character (design your own schema) and some attributes:
     1. Character name
     2. Status
     3. Rick and Morty